CEMeNT-PSAAP/MCDC/docs/source/theory/continuous_energy.rst

 The generator processes each ACE file as follows:

 #.
-Reads the ACE header to determine nuclide identity (Z, A, isomeric state)
+Reads the ACE header to determine nuclide identity and temperature.
-   and temperature.
 #.
-Extracts the principal cross-section block (energy grid, elastic, capture,
-   fission, inelastic channels) and writes them as HDF5 datasets grouped by reaction type (elastic scattering, capture, inelastic scattering, fission).
+Extracts the principal cross-section block and writes HDF5 datasets grouped by reaction type.
 #.
-Extracts angular distributions (tabulated cosine PDFs) and energy
-   distributions (level scattering, evaporation, Maxwellian, Kalbach-Mann, N-body phase space, tabulated outgoing energy) for each reaction channel.
+Extracts angular and energy distributions for each reaction channel.
 #.
-For fissionable nuclides, extracts prompt/delayed :math:`\nu(E)` multiplicities,
-   delayed neutron precursor fractions, decay constants, and energy spectra.
+Extracts prompt and delayed :math:`\nu(E)` data, precursor fractions, decay constants, and energy spectra for fissionable nuclides.

-The resulting HDF5 file (e.g., ``U235-293.6K.h5``) is ready for use with ``mcdc.Material()``.
+The resulting HDF5 file, such as ``U235-293.6K.h5``, is ready for use with ``mcdc.Material()``.

 Using CE Materials in an Input Deck
 ------------------------------------

 Once the library is generated, set the ``MCDC_LIB`` environment variable and define materials with ``mcdc.Material()``:

 .. code-block:: python3